 - YOUR DEVOTION TO YOUR CHILD

 I remember when I used to have nothing to do and still complain at how tired I was or how bored I felt.
 I Wish I could be as tired as I actually thought I was before having a kid.
-LOL! what a joke.
 Anyway, being a mom also means much less time for self care.
 While it is very important, it is also quite challenging as a first time mom to learn how to proceed to make time for yourself or simply taking a shower.
 I would wonder if it was normal that I literally could not find the time to wash my hair for days and luckily one of my best girlfriend was pregnant at the same time as I was, and I remember one day vividly when we just talked on the phone, pouring our hearts out and laughing hysterically at how insane our lives had gotten and how we hadn’t showered in three days.
 That moment, that very moment, I had felt the most normal in a very long time.
 God bless for that phone conversation! sometimes you just need another mom telling you, “hey, you’re doing great!
 I got poop in my hair too!”

 It’s easy for others to look at you and think, “gee, you’re a mess.
 Get a massage or something.”
 While that’s very thoughtful *sigh*, getting away for a few hours is not always the easiest thing to do depending on the scenario. if you have grandparents or comfortable right away with a baby sitter…that’s awesome! we don’t all have that and in that case, it takes time.
-No one said your life will go back to exactly how it was after a kid, I don’t know why I was expected to look or be the same after a newborn…give a momma a break!

 - BALANCING YOUR RELATIONSHIP WITH A NEW BABY CAN BE HARD

-No one really talks about how hard it becomes to be a partner and a mom Or how it is to become a dad!
+No one really talks about how hard it becomes to be a partner and a mom, Or how it is to become a dad!
 Father’s Day coming up and did you know that a lot of men can also experience postpartum depression? a friend of mine posted that it has risen to 65% of the first 5 years their kid’s life.
 It’s hard for both parents to adjust.